victorbr2/Power-up-Manager/docs/index.md

 Now that we know how power up's are, we can start to work in our project.
 We have a basic canvas that shows us the in game player, the goal is to get a power up to the scene and after getting it see the changes it makes to the player, the type of power up we'll implement will be a speed boost.

-The project starts with both modules created, PowerUp_Manager.cpp/.h we will create the class PowerUp to set it as the main class and use it to create the sub clases of the diferent power up's we want to make.
+The project starts with both modules created, PowerUp_Manager.cpp/.h we will create the class PowerUp to set it as the main class and use it to create the sub class of the different power up's we want to make.

 ### TODO 1